Password Plus and Super Password: Password Puzzle

 The new element of the revivals was the "Password Puzzle".
 Each password, once revealed, became one of five clues to a puzzle referring to a person, place, or thing.
 The passwords themselves were not worth any money; only the puzzle affected the scores.
-Correctly guessing a password allowed that participant one chance to solve the puzzle.
+Correctly guessing a password allowed that team member one chance to solve the puzzle.
 If a password was not guessed by either player, it was added to the board without a guess at the puzzle.
-If that occurred on the final password, or if the solution to the puzzle was inadvertently revealed in any way, the puzzle was removed from play, and a new one was played.
+If that occurred on the final password, or if the solution to the puzzle was inadvertently revealed in any way, the puzzle was discarded and a new one was played in its place.
 If a clue-giver said the password or any form of it (including the final password), or if his/her partner guessed it based on any infraction by the clue-giver, it was added to the board and the guesser on the opposing team was given a chance to solve the puzzle as a penalty.

-For the final password in a puzzle, if the guesser was incorrect, his or her partner was given a guess as well.
-On Password Plus, if both teammates did not guess correctly, the puzzle solution was revealed and a new puzzle was played.
-On Super Password, if one team failed to guess the puzzle after all five words were revealed, the opposing team's contestant and celebrity partner were each given a final chance to solve it.
+For the final password in a puzzle, if the guesser was incorrect, his or her partner was given a free chance to solve the puzzle.
+On Password Plus, if both teammates failed to solve the puzzle, the puzzle's solution was revealed and a new one was played in its place.
+On Super Password, if both members of a team failed to solve a puzzle after guessing the final password, then their opponents were each given a chance to solve it.

-A correct guess by either team won money for its contestant, and any remaining passwords were revealed.
+A correct guess by either team won money for its contestant partner, and any remaining passwords were revealed.
 Additional puzzles were played until one contestant reached the designated goal to win the game.

 In 1981, the switch in celebrity partners that normally took place before the start of each game was moved to after the third puzzle.
-On Super Password, the contestants switched partners before the $300 puzzle.
-However, on All-Star Specials, partners did not switch after the Cashword game.
+On Super Password, the contestants switched partners after the Cashword segment; however, on all-star specials, partners did not switch after the Cashword was played.

 Cashword

-"Cashword" was an additional bonus on Super Password played by the winner of the second puzzle for an accumulating cash jackpot.
-The celebrity gave clues to a more difficult password.
-The contestant won a jackpot which started at $1,000 and increased by that much each time it was not won by guessing the password within three clues.
-This round did not affect the scores and only awarded bonus money.
-The Cashword automatically ended following an illegal clue from the celebrity.
+Whichever team solved the $200 puzzle on Super Password got to play a bonus segment called "Cashword" (stylized as "Ca$hword").
+The Cashword in question was a significantly more difficult password that the celebrity partner had to describe to his/her contestant partner in three one-word clues (with five seconds allowed per clue), and if the contestant guessed the Cashword in three clues or less, he/she won a progressive cash jackpot that started at $1,000 and increased by that much each time it was not won (the highest Cashword ever won was $12,000), and it was theirs to keep whether they won the game or not (it did not affect their score).
+However, if the celebrity partner gave an illegal clue at any time, the Cashword segment ended immediately.